1.2: Defining the Humanities

 Maurizio Cattelan's Comedian (2019)

-One of the most talked-about recent examples of art that challenges traditional assumptions is Comedian (2019) by Italian artist Maurizio Cattelan.
+One of the most talked-about 21st-century examples of art that challenges traditional assumptions is Comedian (2019), by Italian artist Maurizio Cattelan.
 The piece, consisting of a real banana duct-taped to a gallery wall, was first exhibited at Art Basel Miami Beach and sold for $120,000.
-Much like Duchamp's Fountain, Cattelan’s work stirred controversy and debate, prompting viewers to question what qualifies as art and what role institutions, markets, and audiences play in assigning value.
-Rather than emphasizing technique or permanence, Comedian foregrounds the conceptual—its humor, absurdity, and commentary on commodification serve as the true content.
+Much like Duchamp's Fountain, Cattelan's work stirred controversy and debate, prompting viewers to question what qualifies as art and what role institutions, markets, and audiences play in assigning value.
+Rather than emphasizing technique or permanence, Comedian foregrounds the conceptual; its humor, absurdity, and commentary on commodification serve as the true content.

 The public reaction was as much a part of the artwork as the object itself.
 When performance artist David Datuna ate the banana in an unsanctioned act he titled Hungry Artist, the gallery simply replaced the fruit, reinforcing the idea that the physical object was secondary to the concept.
-In this way, Comedian fits within a larger lineage of provocative and conceptual works—from Duchamp's readymades to Cage's silent performance and Banksy's subversive graffiti—that redefine artistic boundaries and invite viewers to rethink the nature and purpose of art in contemporary culture.
+In this way, Comedian fits within a larger lineage of provocative and conceptual works, from Duchamp's readymades to Cage's silent performance and Banksy's subversive graffiti art, all of which redefine artistic boundaries and invite viewers to rethink the nature and purpose of art in contemporary culture.

 Is Pop Culture Art?